jerryscript-project/iotjs/docs/Build-for-Edison-with-mraa.md

 ## Optional steps

-For better experience in Edison, we can upgrade its firmware to the lastest version. see https://software.intel.com/en-us/flashing-your-firmware-edison for details.
+For better experiences in Edison, you can upgrade its firmware to the latest version.
+See https://software.intel.com/en-us/flashing-your-firmware-edison for more details.